Wild Macro | Natural History Fine Art Photography by Timothy Boomer

 Mushroom gall induced by the cynipid wasp, Heteroecus sanctaeclarae

 You need not bother scouring your fungal field guide in search of this peculiar "mushroom."
 Instead, allow me to introduce you to the fascinating world of plant galls!
-A gall is a growth that forms in response to some outside stimulus.
+A gall is a growth that forms in response to an outside stimulus.
 There are many organisms that induce plant galls, but this particular gall was caused by a tiny insect known as a cynipid wasp or gall wasp.
 These are not the large, stinging wasps that most people envision; they don't bother humans, and some are only as large as the dot at the bottom of this exclamation point!

 When an adult gall wasp lays its egg in a plant, the plant responds by forming special new tissues around the egg.
 The process is accelerated once the egg hatches and the larva begins chewing, and before long, a gall begins to form from the plant's hijacked nutrients.
 The gall serves as both protection and nourishment for the developing cynipid within (and of course provides fantastic photographic opportunities for nature nerds such as myself).
 The larva will mature as it chews its way to the periphery of the gall, and eventually, it will emerge as an adult.
 The hole near the bottom indicates that this has already occurred.